oschonrock/hibp/README.md

 few megabytes.

-If you want to reduce diskspace even further, you could use utilities like `hibp-topn` which will conveniently reduce a file to the `N` most common pawned passwords.
-By default this is a ~1GB file for the 50,000,000 most common records.
+If you want to reduce diskspace even further, you could use utilities like `hibp-topn` (see below) which will conveniently reduce a file to the `N` most common pawned passwords.
+By default this is a ~1GB file for the 50,000,000 most commonly leaked passwords.

 ## Building from source

-`hibp` has a very modest dependencies and should compile without problems on many platforms. gcc >=10 and clang => 11.2 are tested under several `.deb` and `.rpm` based systems, under FreeBSD and under Windows (MSYS2/mingw).
+`hibp` has very modest dependencies and should compile without problems on many platforms. gcc >= 10 and clang >= 11 are tested on several `.deb` and `.rpm` based systems, under FreeBSD and under Windows (MSYS2/mingw).

 You will likely also suceed with minimal platforms like the